Logo

 Teversal is a unique place whose history, like so many other places, is in danger of being lost to future generations.

 Teversal Heritage Group was formed to record and preserve as much information, past and present, as is possible for future generations and to create an archive that can be accessed by the public.
 The long-term aim is to create a continuing historical record of the Teversal area.
 Photographs, documents and personal testimony are all important sources of information and the Group is actively seeking material to be accumulated in a heritage centre based in the Manor Room.
-Membership is free and those interested should contact Lynn Henstock on heritage@teversal-village.org
+Membership is free and anyone interested should contact the group here https://teversal-village.org/contact-heritage/

 Local Authorities